LLNL/axom/src/docs/sphinx/coding_guidelines/coding_guidelines.rst

 .. _headerorg-label:

 ---------------------------------------------------------
-3.4 Header file content organization
+3.4 Header File Content Organization
 ---------------------------------------------------------

 .. note :: I removed the C-only header file content.
 Is there any reason we